ndeto/triageapp/README.md

-# triageapp is a small sinatra app, authentication with bcrypt, sqlite3.
+# triageapp is a small sinatra app, authentication with bcrypt, mysql, activerecord.